vllry/startupslam-2018/README.md

 * `gcloud auth configure-docker`

 ### 1. Build and push container images (3 min on fast internet)
 **As noted above**, you may not want to do the Docker steps yourself on UVic wifi (it requires substantial uploading and downloading).
+I have a public repo with `us.gcr.io/vallery-demo/demo`.

 `cd <git directory>`